I’m feeling angry, frustrated & a little sad right now. And it’s all because of some snot. Flynny’s snot.

 I know I am feeling even more frustrated than usual as I’ve got other things occupying my mind at the moment & also because some of Flynn’s malacia friends are unwell & their mums are having a hard time with their medicos & I’m sure I am wearing some of their frustrations & anger too, so I really needed to get this on paper & try & calm down about the whole thing.

-I'm a mum to two premature babies both born at 36wks & a PND/PPD/PPA survivor having been admitted to the nuthouse following my daughters birth over four years ago.
+I'm a mum to two premature babies both born at 36wks & a PND/PPD/PPA survivor having been admitted to the nuthouse following my daughters birth five years ago.
 This is my story & journey of both enduring & enjoying motherhood.